function61/screen-server/README.md

 Web UI
 ------

-It shows you the preview on what's all the screens.
+It shows you the preview of what's on all the screens.

 ![](docs/web-ui.png)